Training & Travel Grants

 - a maximum of £500 is available for events being held outside the applicants’ country of residence

-- grants of up to £1,000 are available to attend INTECOL 2017 if the applicant is a citizen of a country that is classified as ‘low-income economy’ or ‘lower-middle-income economy’ according to the World Bank
+- grants of up to £1,000 are available to attend INTECOL 2017 if the applicant is a citizen and working in a country that is classified as ‘low-income economy’ or ‘lower-middle-income economy’ according to the World Bank

-- grants of up to £1,000 are available to attend our Annual Meeting or symposia if the applicant is a citizen of a country that is classified as ‘low-income economy’ or ‘lower-middle-income economy’ according to the World Bank
+- grants of up to £1,000 are available to attend our Annual Meeting or symposia if the applicant is a citizen of and working in a country that is classified as ‘low-income economy’ or ‘lower-middle-income economy’ according to the World Bank

 - the grant will be paid after the event has taken place, on receipt of a brief report, certificate of attendance and any appropriate receipts